besidedigital/lookingglassTD/README.md

 * We found it helpful to install [the library](https://docs.lookingglassfactory.com/Gettingstarted/library/) and run some example programs to make sure the display is working properly.

-* Once you've seen a couple holograms we need to download the a driver to load the calbiration from the display.
+* Once you've seen a couple holograms download the a driver to load the calbiration from the display.
 The threejs driver is a small program that reads calibration data from the USB and reports it via websockets.
 You can download it by following the [threejs tutorial](https://docs.lookingglassfactory.com/Three/guide/) or using [this link](http://look.glass/threejsdriver)

-* Once you've got the drive and the display connected clone this repo and import the latest build from the tox directory into your patch to get started.
+* Once you've got the driver and the display connected clone this repo and import the latest build from the tox directory into your patch to get started.